Skip to content

 Calling a user-defined function

-To have the selection of a menu item call a user-defined function, you must set the on_action property to a function that you define:
+To have the selection of a menu item call a user-defined function, you must set the on_action property to a user-defined function:

 You page can define a menu control like: